This is a distilled summary of the core guides I’ve made on AdequateLife.

 We find our optimism by shifting our perspective:

-We need a healing environment, which is a loving and dynamic place where everyone is free to live and grow together.
+We need a loving and dynamic place where everyone is free to live and grow together, also known as a healing environment.

 Success

-Success is hard to define, and highly relative, but involves accomplishing worthwhile purposes.
+Success is difficult to define and highly relative, but it always involves accomplishing worthwhile purposes.

 However, measuring our success by outward measurements is usually a bad idea.